 However, individuals shall not be employed by or through the involvement of direct relatives and they shall not be assigned to a position where a direct relative is in a position to influence the employee's salary, promotion, supervision, or other aspects of personnel practice.
-Exceptions may be made after consultation with the presbytery's Personnel Committee or CDWA Ministry Coordinating Council or the MDWA, as appropriate.
+Exceptions may be made after consultation with the presbytery's Ministry Coordinating Council or the MDWA, as appropriate.